liquity/dev/docs/sdk/lib-ethers.sendableethersliquity.unstakelqty.md

 ## Remarks

-As a side-effect, the transaction will also pay out the STBL stake's [collateral gain](./lib-base.stblstake.collateralgain.md) and [LUSD gain](./lib-base.stblstake.lusdgain.md)<!-- -->.
+As a side-effect, the transaction will also pay out the STBL stake's [collateral gain](./lib-base.stblstake.collateralgain.md) and [XBRL gain](./lib-base.stblstake.xbrlgain.md)<!-- -->.